MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/03-generate-video.md

 You'll need a model that can process image-based input.

 1. Now you're ready to explore models.
 On the **Discover** page, select the **Models** tab to view the Microsoft Foundry model catalog.
-1. Search for and deploy the `Sora-2` model using the default settings.
+1. Search for and deploy a video-generation model, such as `Sora-2` or another current equivalent available in your region.
 Deployment may take a minute or so.

     > **Note**: Access to video-generation models is restricted - you may need to register your subscription for the Sora-2 model to be availalable.

 1. When the model has been deployed, view the model playground page that is opened, in which you can chat with the model.

-    > **TIP**: Note the model deployment name (which by default should be *Sora-2*) - you'll need this later!
+    > **TIP**: Note the model deployment name you use - you'll need this later!

 ## Test the model in the playground